 • Conduct closing at your office and scan original instrument to create an electronic image.

-• Log on to intermediary’s secure website and enter data about your instrument.
+• Log on to intermediary’s secure website and select either Barnstable Registry or Barnstable Land Court.

-• Follow Intermediary’s instructions to send your file.
+• Follow Intermediary’s instructions to upload the instrument image you just created and send your file.

 • At the registry, your instrument image and data pop up on one of our recording terminals.
 It will be reviewed in the order it is received with no priority over live in-person recordings.